LDTI-UON/apeg_documentation/docs/guides/Instructors.md

 ## LTI Link Settings

 Once the link has been placed in your course, you can manage settings as an Instructor by clicking the link.
-To preview the tool, it is first necessary to [keep your preview user](http://en-us.help.blackboard.com/Learn/Instructor/Courses/Student_Preview#Keep_the_preview_user_and_data) and subsequently
+To preview the tool, it is first necessary to activate the [student preview](https://help.blackboard.com/Learn/Instructor/Courses/Student_Preview) in Blackboard.
+Once in student preview, click the LTI link you created above.
-[add your preview user to a group](#previewing-as-a-student).
-Once in student preview, you will then see the group as a [student](Students).

 ### Blackboard Learn